“Her eyes were the color of faraway love.”

 “What’s taking you so long?”

-Her dark eyes tossed him an impatient look as she led the way to the swimming hole.
-She was clutching a beach towel, and wearing a two-piece bathing suit under an oversized, pinstriped blouse.
-Her legs stretched leanly out from beneath its windswept hem while her dark hair trailed wildly in the wake of her step.
+She had asked, leading the way to the swimming hole.
+Her dark eyes tossed him an impatient look over her shoulder.
+She was clutching a beach towel, and wearing a two-piece bathing suit under an oversized white and blue pinstriped blouse.
+Her legs were lean and tan, stretching lengthily out from beneath the hem of the windswept blouse, and her long, dark hair trailed wildly in the wake of her step.

 He, on the other hand, was simply distracted.

 He padded inattentively along behind her, kicking at the sun-baked trail, and raising clouds of red dust.
 The wagon wheels of his imagination spun with the westerns of Saturday afternoon matinees.
 He could hear the whoops of Apaches in the distance as they quickly bore down upon them.
 His passenger, a young, raven-haired beauty, leaned anxiously out the stagecoach window and implored him to make haste.